 By Plover and Tern Program Director Ben Pearl

 ...
-Snowy Plover breeding habitat by holding a one day volunteer event known as the Mud Stomp.
+Snowy Plover breeding habitat at Eden Landing Ecological Reserve in Hayward by holding a one day volunteer event known as the Mud Stomp.
+This year's events will be on March 28.
 As the name implies, a core component of this event is to stomp in the mud (though not too deep) to create more texture on the otherwise flat ponds.
 When available, we have also spread oyster shells or gravel afterwards to add additional texture and color to the pond.
 Since Snowy Plovers rely upon camouflage to evade predators at all life stages, stomping on the mud and spreading shells or gravel help to increase the effectiveness of Snowy Plover camouflage, helping to improve survival of adults, nests, and chicks.
 In addition, Snowy Plovers will often use footprints to nest in, so we are helping them get a head start on the breeding season by providing nest scrapes!

 Joining us this year for the Mud Stomp (and future SFBBO events) will be Andytown Coffee Roasters!
 Located in San Francisco, and widely considered one of the best coffee roasters in the Bay Area, they are also the only other organization in the Bay Area whose love for Snowy Plovers can rival our own!
 Our biologists have been venturing up to San Francisco for years to get one of their signature drinks, the Snowy Plover, so when Andytown approached us about forming a partnership to work together for Snowy Plover recovery, we were more than thrilled.
 To start the partnership off, on Sunday, March 22nd they will celebrate their 6th Anniversary at their original Lawton location in the Outer Sunset District, including a fundraiser that will benefit SFBBO’s Snowy Plover Program!
 The following weekend, Andytown will be sending down their staff to the Mud Stomp to serve up coffee and pastries to get everyone fueled up to stomp.